MSokol00/rsvptime_bot/README.md

 ### Who do I talk to? ###

-* Repo owner or admin
+* Repo owner or admin: sokolowski.marcin@me.com, telegram: MSokol00
-* Other community or team contact